andersnoren/eksell/readme.txt

 4. Select the colors you want to use, and click the blue "Publish" button to save your changes.

+== Set Dark Mode Colors ==

+Eksell includes supports for dark mode, in which browsers and operating system displays websites with light text on a dark background.
+It's enabled by default, and allows you to specify a separate color palette for visitors with dark mode enabled.

+1. Log in to the administration panel of your site.
+2. Go to Appearance → Customize.
+3. Click the "Colors" panel.
+4. Make sure the "Enable Dark Mode Color Palette" checkbox is checked.
+When it is, a separate list of dark mode color settings should be visible beneath the checkbox.
+4. Select the dark mode colors you want to use, and click the blue "Publish" button to save your changes.

 == Change Fonts ==

+Eksell doesn't include controls for changing fonts, but the theme is built to be compatible with third-party font plugins like Easy Google Fonts.

+== Disable Animations ==

+By default, Eksell will animate some elements in the theme when they first become visible.
+These are automatically disabled for visitors who have set their OS and/or browser to reduce non-essential motion on websites, but you can also disable them for all visitors on the site through the Customizer.

 1. Log in to the administration panel of your site.
 2. Go to Appearance → Customize.
-3. Click the "Theme Options" panel, and then the "Fonts" panel.
+3. Click the "Theme Options" panel, and then the "General Options" panel.
-4. Open fonts.google.com in a different browser window, and find the fonts you want to use.
-You can select one font for headings, and one for body text (everything but titles).
-Your body font should have at least the following styles: Regular, Regular Italic, Bold, and Bold Italic.
-5. Go back to the "Fonts" window in your browser, and enter the names of the fonts you want to use in the "Body Font" and "Headings Font" text fields.
-6. Select the weight of the headings in the dropdown.
-Note that all fonts do not have support for all font weights, so check which weights/styles the font you want to use supports.
-7. Select which language packs you want to include in the list below "Languages".
-Again, check Google Fonts to make sure that your fonts supports the language packs you want to use.
-8. Click the blue "Publish" button to save your changes.
+4. Check the "Disable Animations" checkbox, and click the blue "Publish" button to save your changes.

-== Set Sticky Header ==
+== Disable Sticky Header ==

 1. Log in to the administration panel of your site.
 2. Go to Appearance → Customize.
 3. Click the "Theme Options" panel, and then the "Site Header" panel.
-4. Check the "Sticky Header" checkbox, and click the blue "Publish" button to save your changes.
+4. Uncheck the "Enable Sticky Header" checkbox, and click the blue "Publish" button to save your changes.

-== Disable Search Button ==
+== Disable Search ==

 1. Log in to the administration panel of your site.
 2. Go to Appearance → Customize.
 3. Click the "Theme Options" panel, and then the "Site Header" panel.
-4. Check the "Disable Search Button" checkbox, and click the blue "Publish" button to save your changes.
+4. Uncheck the "Enable Search" checkbox, and click the blue "Publish" button to save your changes.

-== Replace the Menu Modal With a Regular Menu ==
+== Add Intro Text to the Front Page ==

 1. Log in to the administration panel of your site.
 2. Go to Appearance → Customize.
+3. Click the "Theme Options" panel, and then the "Post Archive" panel.
+4. Add the text you want to display of the front page to the "Intro Text" textarea.
+5. Select the type you want to use, and click the blue "Publish" button to save your changes.

+== Disable the Archive Filter ==

+1. Log in to the administration panel of your site.
+2. Go to Appearance → Customize.
-3. Click the "Theme Options" panel, and then the "Site Header" panel.
+3. Click the "Theme Options" panel, and then the "Post Archive" panel.
+4. Uncheck the "Show Filter" checkbox.
-4. Check the "Disable Menu Modal on Desktop" checkbox, and click the blue "Publish" button to save your changes.
+5. Select the type you want to use, and click the blue "Publish" button to save your changes.

 == Change Pagination Type ==